 “Farms Under Threat: The State of America’s Farmland” examined the irreversible loss of agricultural land to development between 1992 and 2012.

-Farms Under Threat: State of the States, will analyze state-level data on past farmland conversion and the effectiveness of state-level farmland protection policies.
+Our newest report, “Farms Under Threat: The State of the States,” analyzes state-level data on past farmland conversion and the effectiveness of state-level farmland protection policies.

 The extensive spatial and policy databases underpinning “Farms Under Threat: The State of the States” hold the promise of countless additional insights.
 We plan to unlock them through future research endeavors.

 Our next report will forecast potential impacts of future threats—including development pressure and climate change—through 2040.
 We must answer the question: What will happen to our agricultural land as the population continues to grow, consumer housing preferences change, coastal flooding causes in-migration, and farmers and ranchers adapt to raise crops and livestock in the face of worsening droughts, floods, fires, and temperature extremes?
 This information will help counties, states, and the federal government prepare for future threats and save the land that we will need in 2040 and beyond.